vinukkii/vinukkii/README.md

 ---
-> 🧡 *“Code is like humor.
-When you have to explain it, it’s bad.”* – Cory House
+> 🧡 *“Code is like art — it’s not about the lines you write, but the experience you create.”*